razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

 > **Note**
 >
-> We didn't get too much into implementation details during API decisions.
+> Didn't get too much into implementation details during API decisions.
 Would recommend evaluating this once again while implementing the Dropdown.

+TLDR; Felt like our Dropdown was a bit more complicated than other dropdowns we've seen so we might have to fight against existing opinions from libraries if we go with libraries.

 Some libraries we evaluated